 Jane Martin Vice President of Diagnostic, Renal and Cancer Services, Grand River Hospital; Regional Vice President, Cancer Services, Waterloo Wellington Regional Cancer Program, Cancer Care Ontario

 In June 2017, Jane Martin was appointed vice president of diagnostic, renal and cancer services for Grand River Hospital and regional vice president, cancer services for the Waterloo Wellington Regional Cancer Program of Cancer Care Ontario.

 Within GRH, Jane leads a team of cancer clinicians and care providers and works collaboratively with regional partners in the Waterloo Wellington LHIN to achieve the regional cancer plan’s goals.
 She is also the new executive leader for GRH’s renal program as well as laboratory and medical imaging.

 As regional vice president for Cancer Care Ontario, Jane is shaping and championing a vision of cancer care across Waterloo Wellington guided by the Ontario Cancer Plan IV.
 She represents the Waterloo Wellington Regional Cancer Program provincially and participates in Cancer Care Ontario’s provincial leadership council.

 Jane is a registered pharmacist with more than 25 years of healthcare experience in direct care, project management and leadership.
 Jane earned a Bachelor of Science in Pharmacy from the University of Toronto as well as a Master of Business Administration (honours) from McMaster University.
 She completed her pharmacy residency at London Health Sciences Centre.

-Tina Mah was appointed Grand River Hospital’s vice president of planning, performance management and research in 2008.
+Doug Murray was appointed Grand River Hospital’s vice president of corporate services and chief financial officer in October 2018.